Homeowner Maintenance FAQs

 A: You can make a maintenance request or a work order in two ways:

-1. Go to our official submission portal located at http://renterswarehouse.com/maintenance-request-form and select “Tenant” or “Homeowner.”
+- Go to our official submission portal form at https://renterswarehouse.com/maintenance-request-form and select “Tenant” or “Homeowner.”
 Follow the form instructions or log into the local market Maintenance Portal as instructed.

-2. Contact your local office via phone to speak live with your local Renters Warehouse Maintenance Team.
+- Contact our office via phone to speak live with your Renters Warehouse Team.

 Q: Who do my Tenants or I call after hours?

-A: You can visit our Contact Us page for the local after hours emergency maintenance phone number and should also submit an official Maintenance Request electronically.
+A: You can visit our Contact Us page for the after hours emergency maintenance phone number and should also submit an official Maintenance Request electronically (be sure to select the correct office based on property zip code).

 Q: What is the process for emergency maintenance requests?

-A: If we receive an emergency maintenance request, we will immediately dispatch a vendor and have the work completed.
+A: If we receive an emergency maintenance request, we will dispatch a vendor with your approval or in cases of no response, within two hours and have the work completed.
 Emergency maintenance requests are defined as:

 - No Utilities (electric, water, HVAC – temperature dependent)